Vincent-Zhang4135/Spotify-Weather-Playlist-Generator/README.md

 # Spotify-Weather-Playlist-Generator
-a spotify playlist that is generated from the weather
+A spotify playlist that is generated using the current weather information.